dczmer/davelab/01_zsh-configuration/01_zsh-config/README.md

 #### Try it Out

+First make sure the `zshrc-example.zsh` file has been sourced into the current session.

 Start typing a command, `ls /bin` then press `Ctrl+e` to launch the editor.

 In the text editor, change the text from `ls /bin`, to `find . -name '*sh'`.
 Save the file and exit the editor.
 Press enter to run the command.